dirklach/frontend-framework-dirk-lach/README.md

 ## General › Declaration order

 You should decide on a style of ordering for your declarations on a project-by-project basis.
-I suggest using either alphabetical or type order, as shown in the following example: ([by Idiomatic CSS](https://github.com/necolas/idiomatic-css#declaration-order))
+I suggest using either alphabetical or type order, as shown in the following example: (inspired by [Idiomatic CSS](https://github.com/necolas/idiomatic-css#declaration-order))

 ```css
 .selector {